xinecoulter/nycneo4j-sinatra-example-1/meetup-003-sinatra-example-1/README.md

 Setup
 ==
 1. Install our required Ruby gems via ````bundle install````
+2. Download Neo4j install and start the server

-Starting the Server
+Starting Our Server
 ==
-Start Neo4j and then start our web server.
+Make sure Neo4j is started and is running on port 7474.

 ````
-./neo4j-community-2.0/bin/neo4j start
 thin -R config.ru start
 ````